nlp-nathan/better_than_netflix_movie_recommender/README.md

     ├── README.md          <- The top-level README for developers using this project.
     ├── data               <- Data used for modeling
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+    ├── notebooks          <- Jupyter notebooks ordered by number.
+Contains the EDA, │                         implementation of the models, and comparsion of all the models │
-    │                         `1.0-jqp-initial-data-exploration`.
-    │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting